IGBB/D_Cottons_USDA/README.md

 ## Tasks

 1. Genome assemblies
+  1. reassembly underway (by Tony, 12/06/2016)
   1. gather assembly stats
-  2. summarize assembly methods
+  2. assembly methods summarized (see above)
-  3. redo any assemblies?
-  4. run MAKER on assemblies for *de novo* gene predictions/content evaluations?
+  4. run MAKER on assemblies for *de novo* gene predictions/content evaluations
-2. Chloroplast assemblies
+2. Chloroplast assemblies (on hold, not a priority)
   1. gather assembly stats
   2. summarize assembly methods
   3. annotate cpDNA (DOGMA, CpGAVAS, or ?)
 3. Intergenic space alignments/synteny
-  1. blast or dot plot to find syntenic regions?
-MAUVE?
+  1. map contigs to D5 genome
+  2. extract regions where all (>10? >8?) species are represented
-  2. for aligned intergenic regions with >10 species,
+  2. for aligned intergenic regions
     1. determine nt diversity/SNP differences (A genome outgroup)
     2. characterize number/length of indels (A genome outgroup)
     3. summarize for all species